Vilma-St/Project-Nutrition/README.md

 Am I more likely to gain weight if I stick to Spanish or Italian recipes during quarantine?

 Data

-Web scraped by type of cuisine from https://www.deliciousmagazine.co.uk/
+Scraped by type of cuisine from https://www.deliciousmagazine.co.uk/

 Nr. of recipes on the website by type of cuisine:
 Spanish 164, Italian 1058, Indian 359, Mexican 157, Greek 137, Moroccan 108, French 428, Japanese 73, Chinese 73, American 233, vegan 246